 Tip #5 – Reverse engineer corrections into her idea.

-At least for now because remember it’s the feeling that counts if they feel like it is verbally abusive, it is verbally abusive.
+At least for now, it’s the feeling that counts.
+If your partner feels like it is verbally abusive, it is verbally abusive.

 So how do you do that?